Mexico to vaccinate rural elderly, but still awaits vaccine

 The plan will hinge on Mexico’s approval of the Chinese CanSino vaccine, which only requires a single dose and doesn’t require ultra-cold storage.
 So far, Mexico has approved only vaccines from Pfizer and AstraZeneca.

+Mexico started deploying those vaccines Dec.
+24 in Mexico City and the northern state of Coahuila.
+The government hopes to have 750,000 front-line health workers vaccinated by the end of January.

 Mexico started deploying those vaccines in December in Mexico City and the northern state of Coahuila.
-The government hopes to have 750,000 health workers vaccinated by the end of January.
+The government hopes to have 750,000 front-line health workers vaccinated by the end of January.

 “We’re going to start at the bottom, where the most marginalized people live,” López Obrador said of a population that makes up an important part of his political base.